Year of Call: 2020

 ‘A formidable advocate undeterred by the most difficult challenges.’

-Max is a commercial chancery barrister with a particular focus on civil fraud, company and insolvency disputes.
-He appears in some of today’s most high-profile commercial litigation and in precedent-setting commercial and chancery cases:
+Max is a commercial chancery barrister working in London and the UAE, with a focus on civil fraud, company and insolvency disputes.
+Recognised as a ‘great talent’ and ranked as a ‘Rising Star’ in the Legal 500 2026, he appears in some of today’s most high-profile commercial litigation and in precedent-setting commercial and chancery cases.

 LLM (First), University of Cambridge